inveniosoftware/docs-invenio-rdm/docs/develop/best-practices/css-js.md

 ## Semantic UI

+Semantic UI is the UI components library included in InvenioRDM and used in all web pages.

 ### Documentation

-Save your time and frustration, read the documentation before you start with semantic UI!
+Save your time and frustration, read the documentation before you start with Semantic UI!

 - [React Semantic UI](https://react.semantic-ui.com/)
 - [Semantic UI](https://semantic-ui.com/)